trinodb/trino.io/development/roles.md

 ## Contributors

-A contributor submits changes to Presto.
+A contributor submits changes to Trino.
 The full contribution process is described [here](process.html).

 **Expectations and duties:**